Kotlin Classes/Objects

 How to Create a Companion Object in Kotlin

-• Define static methods or properties within the companion object.
+3. Define shared methods and properties inside the companion object.

 Anonymous Objects